How to find out what bonsai tree i have

 The shape of the trunk is another important aspect to consider when assessing your bonsai tree.
 Bonsai trunks can have various shapes, including straight, curved, slanted, or twisted.
 Each shape has its own aesthetic appeal and can reflect the natural growth patterns of the bonsai tree’s species.
 By analyzing the trunk shape, you can identify the bonsai style or determine if any specific training techniques have been applied.

-See also How to start a rosemary bonsai
+See also How to take care of bonsai seedlings

 Remember, while assessing the trunk of your bonsai tree can provide valuable insights, it is always beneficial to consult with experts or reference books to ensure accurate identification.
 Additionally, learning about the different bonsai tree species and their trunk characteristics will enhance your knowledge and appreciation of these beautiful miniature trees.+